 - 1. If a child presents with symptoms of concern, the provider/assistant(s) must: - a.
 Document the findings; - b.
 Determine the needs of the child and make accommodations as necessary; and - c.
 Notify the parent/guardian, as necessary. - 2.
 If a child becomes ill or is injured while at the program, the provider/assistant(s) must: - a.
 Contact the child's parent/guardian; - b.
 Contact emergency personnel, as needed; - c.
-Provide relevant first aid support, as needed; - Ensure special care for the child, including a comfortable resting space in a quiet area away from other children, within sight and sound of the provider/assistant(s); and - e.
-Disinfect furniture and materials touched by the ill child. - L. Group Family Child Care License and Regulations - 1.
-Provider shall post the Group Family Child Care Home License in a prominent place in the home where it is visible to parents/guardians. - 2.
-Provider shall make the Group Family Child Care Home Regulations for Licensure available to prospective parents/guardians and the parents/guardians of the children in care. - M. Provider shall allow representatives from the Rhode Island Department of Human Services, Rhode Island Department of Children, Youth and Families Child Protective Services, and the Rhode Island Office of the Child Advocate entrance into the group family child care home at any time that child care is being provided.
+Provide relevant first aid support, as needed; - d.
+Ensure special care for the child, including a comfortable resting space in a quiet area away from other children, within sight and sound of the provider/assistant(s); and - e.
+Disinfect furniture and materials touched by the ill child. - L. Family Child Care License and Regulations - 1.
+Provider shall post the Family Child Care Home License in a prominent place in the home where it is visible to parents/guardians. - 2.
+Provider shall make the Family Child Care Home Regulations for Licensure available to prospective parents/guardians and the parents/guardians of the children in care. - M. Provider shall allow representatives from the Rhode Island Department of Human Services, the Rhode Island Department of Children, Youth and Families and the Rhode Island Office of the Child Advocate entrance into the family child care home at any time that child care is being provided.
+Department representatives and the Child Advocate or his/her designee shall be allowed to inspect the home to determine compliance with the Regulations and shall be allowed access to all